mambocab/algorithms/README.md

 Algorithms
 ==========

-Algorithms playground for common questions solved in ruby syntax.
+Algorithms playground for common questions solved in Python.
 In case you want to prepare yourself for a job interview - try to solve it yourself first, then have a look here.

+# Fork

+This is a fork of [this project](https://github.com/sagivo/algorithms).
+I'm working through it in preparation for technical interviews.
+Each `.rb` file without a corresponding `.py` file is essentially an open ticket.

 # Problems